Campaign Materials from this last weekend’s GOP Dinners. The impossible to read Taffy Howard Flyer

 Good political communication is about making sure you are clearly understood.
 And just like the rest of her campaign, once again the Taffy Howard Campaign falls short.

-One thought on “Campaign Materials from this last weekend’s GOP Dinners.
+3 thoughts on “Campaign Materials from this last weekend’s GOP Dinners.
 The impossible to read Taffy Howard Flyer”

 What a RINO, she didn’t even mention the threat of gender reassignment surgery in kids, or teaching CRT in kindergarten.
 How about putting Trump in as speaker of the house?
 She failed to communicate these critical GOP issues and probably hasn’t even forgotten January 6th (I think it was that day), that the witch hunt dems keep pushing.